What is a Frozen Shoulder?

 - Medications - Pain Killers and Non-Steroidal Anti-inflammatories are the initial line of treatment in most patients.

-- Steroid injections - Cortisone is a powerful anti-inflammatory medicine that is injected directly into your shoulder joint.
+- Intra-articular steroids - Cortisone is a powerful anti-inflammatory medicine that is injected directly into your shoulder joint.

 - Physiotherapy- Specific exercises will help restore motion and includes stretching or range of motion exercises for the shoulder.
 Heat may be used to help loosen the shoulder up before the stretching exercises.

-If your symptoms are not relieved by therapy and anti-inflammatory medicines, your doctor may discuss surgery.
+If your symptoms are not relieved by exercise and anti-inflammatory medicines/tablets, your doctor may discuss surgery.
 The goal of surgery for frozen shoulder is to stretch and release the stiffened joint capsule.
 The most common methods include manipulation under anesthesia and shoulder arthroscopy.
 In many cases, manipulation and arthroscopy are used in combination to obtain maximum results.
 Most patients have very good outcomes with these procedures

 - Manipulation under anesthesia - During this procedure, you are put to sleep and doctor will force your shoulder to move which causes the capsule and scar tissue to stretch or tear.
 This releases the tightening and increases range of motion.